rsdoiel/antenna/snapshots.md

 </blockquote>
 </li>
 <li>
-<p>In <a href="https://www.youtube.com/watch?v=kA-P9ood-cE">the livestream announcement</a> Michelle Pokrass <a href="https://www.youtube.com/live/kA-P9ood-cE?t=641s">let slip</a> that the codename for the model was Quasar - that's the name of the stealth model that's <a href="https://openrouter.ai/announcements/stealth-model-quasar-alpha">been previewing on OpenRouter</a> for the past two weeks.
+<p>In <a href="https://www.youtube.com/watch?v=kA-P9ood-cE">the livestream announcement</a> Michelle Pokrass <a href="https://www.youtube.com/live/kA-P9ood-cE?t=17s">let slip</a> that the codename for the model was Quasar - that's the name of the stealth model that's <a href="https://openrouter.ai/announcements/stealth-model-quasar-alpha">been previewing on OpenRouter</a> for the past two weeks.
 That has <a href="https://twitter.com/openrouterai/status/1911833662464864452">now been confirmed</a> by OpenRouter.</p>
 </li>
 <li>
 <p>OpenAI shared a <a href="https://cookbook.openai.com/examples/gpt4-1_prompting_guide">GPT 4.1 Prompting Guide</a>, which includes this tip about long context prompting:</p>
 <blockquote>
 <p>Especially in long context usage, placement of instructions and context can impact performance.
 If you have long context in your prompt, ideally place your instructions at both the beginning and end of the provided context, as we found this to perform better than only above or below.
 If you’d prefer to only have your instructions once, then above the provided context works better than below.</p>
 </blockquote>
-<p>Adding instructions before the content is incompatible with <a href="https://platform.openai.com/docs/guides/prompt-caching">prompt caching</a> - I always keep user instructions at the end since doing so means multiple prompts can benefit from OpenAI's prefix cache.</p>
+<p>Adding instructions before the content is incompatible with <a href="https://platform.openai.com/docs/guides/prompt-caching">prompt caching</a> - I always keep the user's varying question at the end, after any longer system instructions or documents, since doing so means multiple different questions can benefit from OpenAI's prefix cache.</p>
 <p>They also recommend XML-style delimiters over JSON for long context, suggesting this format (complete with the XML-invalid unquoted attribute) that's similar to the format <a href="https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/use-xml-tags">recommended by Anthropic</a> for Claude:</p>
 <div class="highlight highlight-text-xml"><pre>&lt;<span class="pl-ent">doc</span> <span class="pl-e">id</span>=1 <span class="pl-e">title</span>=<span class="pl-s"><span class="pl-pds">"</span>The Fox<span class="pl-pds">"</span></span>&gt;The quick brown fox jumps over the lazy dog&lt;/<span class="pl-ent">doc</span>&gt;</pre></div>
 <p>There's an extensive section at the end <a href="https://cookbook.openai.com/examples/gpt4-1_prompting_guide#appendix-generating-and-applying-file-diffs">describing their recommended approach to applying file diffs</a>: "we open-source here one recommended diff format, on which the model has been extensively trained".</p>